- About Us

 Vocational education and training in schools engages students in work-related learning built on strategic partnerships between schools, registered training organisations, business, industry and the wider community.
 VET can be undertaken as part of the WACE.
 Its completion provides students with credit towards a nationally recognised vocational qualification within the Australian Qualifications Framework.
 A broad range of post-school vocational options and pathways are available through the study of VET.

-For more information see Section 5 of the WACE Manual.
+For more information about VET for Year 11 and Year 12 students see Section 4 of the WACE Manual 2015-16.

 Endorsed programs provide areas of learning typically not covered by courses and can contribute to students’ WACE requirements.
 A wide range of endorsed programs can be delivered in a variety of settings by schools, training organisations and workplaces, universities and community organisations.

-For more information see Section 6 of the WACE Manual.
+For more information about endorsed programs for Year 11 and Year 12 students see Section 5 of the WACE Manual 2015-16.

 The School Curriculum and Standards Authority recognises the value of service learning.

-Community service hours accumulates by students over years 10, 11 and 12 can be reported to the School Curriculum and Standards Authority by the school where students complete their senior secondary education.
-The hours reported are recorded on the student's statement of results.
+Community service hours accumulated by students over Years 10, 11 and 12 can be reported to the School Curriculum and Standards Authority by the school where students complete their senior secondary education.
+The hours reported are recorded on the student's Western Australian Statement of Student Achievement (WASSA).